justineemeyr/wscuc/index.md

 ## Class Assignments

-We will be using [Moodle](https://wscuc.moodlecloud.com/), which allows us to provide a collaborative space for the class. *All assigned work will be submitted through Moodle.*
+We will be using [Moodle](https://wscuc.moodlecloud.com/), which allows us to provide a collaborative space for the class.
+*All assigned work will be submitted through Moodle, please add this site to your favorites in your webbrowser!
+We recommend using google chrome. *

-Your Moodle login is your institution email address, and your password you will set up when you sign into the course for the first time.
+Your Moodle login is your institution email address, and your password will be set when you sign into the course for the first time.
 For password questions email: [jmeyr@wscuc.org](jmeyr@wscuc.org)

 ## Evaluation